hngprojects/AI-Ad-Gen-Frontend/README.md

 This is the official README file for the AI Ads Gen Project using [Next.js](https://nextjs.org) bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Figma Design

 [View the Figma design here](https://www.figma.com/design/WQT88LFkfo65NqDHng2Kyd/New-AI-Ads-Gen?node-id=0-1&p=f&t=2jDnxBFVTgA56yiY-0)

 ## Getting Started

-We are making use of pnpm so if you are not familiar with it or haven't heard it before, chances are you don't have it installed
+We are making use of pnpm so if you are not familiar with it or haven't heard it before, chances are you don&apos;t have it installed

 Install using:

 ```bash
 npm i -g pnpm
 ```